-Most people have a pretty good understanding of pot odds – whether the amount of chips in the pot justifies making a call – but they fail to realize that making this calculation only solves part of the poker equation.
-Often, these players forget to think about how the rest of the hand is going to play out if they make a call, and fail to factor that information into their calculations.
+Most people have a pretty good understanding of pot odds but not Implied odds in poker .
+Whether the amount of chips in the pot justifies making a call.
+What they fail to realize is that making this calculation only solves part of the poker equation.
+Often, these poker players forget to think about how the rest of the hand is going to play out if they make a call.
+Furthermore fail to factor that information into their calculations.
 That's where implied odds come into effect.

 Suppose you have 7-8 of diamonds on the turn, and there are two diamonds on the board.
 There are 1,000 chips in the pot and your opponent bets 500.
-You're almost certain your opponent has top pair and isn't on a diamond draw, so catching a seven or eight just won't cut it.
-That leaves nine outs to your flush draw – you need pot odds of about 4 to 1 to make a call, but you're only getting 3 to 1.
+You're almost certain your opponent has top pair and isn't on a diamond draw.
+Catching a seven or eight just won't cut it.
+That leaves nine outs to your flush draw.
+You need pot odds of about 4 to 1 to make a call, but you're only getting 3 to 1.

 Now, if your opponent has a lot more chips left in front of him and you think he'll pay you of if you hit your hand, implied odds will come into play.
 Say your opponent will pay off at least the pot – 1,500 chips in this case – when you make your hand.
 You're calling 500 to make 3,000, implied odds of 6 to 1.
 That's more than enough to justify trying to suck out on him.

 Total Implied Odds

 While your total implied odds may be larger if you're playing a Pot-Limit or No-Limit game, the concept of implied odds is often more relevant in Limit poker where you can usually determine how likely you are to get your opponent to call an extra bet or two on the river.
 In Pot-Limit and No-Limit games you often have no idea of how much bigger the pot could get or if your opponent will even bet at all.